 - Best High-Yield Savings Bonus Offer

-Best High-Yield Savings App Features: CIT High Yield Savings
+Best High-Yield Online Savings: CIT Premier High Yield Savings

-Like most online accounts, CIT High Yield Savings doesn't come with any branch location service.
-However, CIT does provide a mobile app to perform additional account management, something other online savings accounts often lack.
-Having access to the app means that you'll find it easier and quicker to initiate transfers and check your savings balance.
+Like most online accounts, CIT Premier High Yield Savings doesn't come with any branch location service.
+However, CIT Bank does provide an app as well as a web-based platform to perform on-demand account management, something other high-yield savings accounts often lack.
+All in all, the combination of these services and a strong interest rate mean that CIT Premier High Yield Savings remains our choice for best high-yield savings option for another year.

-Best High-Yield Savings Account for High Balances: Radius High-Yield Savings
+Best High-Yield Savings Account for Low Balances: DCU Primary Savings

 Best High-Yield Savings Bonus Offer: EverBank Yield Pledge Money Market

-Although you'll need $5,000 to open a Yield Pledge account with Everbank, the introductory APY of 1.21% is currently the highest rate you can find on a money market or savings account.
-However, the rate drops after your first year, going to a more standard 0.71%.
+Although you'll need $5,000 to open an EverBank Yield Pledge Money Market Account, the introductory APY of 1.31% is currently the highest rate you can find on a money market account.
+After one year of earning at this strong bonus rate, your rate with this account will move down to 1.01%—still above-average compared with other options.

-EverBank also commits to a Yield Pledge that promises to maintain a rate within the top 5% of similar accounts offered at major banks.
+Besides the bonus rate, EverBank's Yield Pledge promises to keep your interest rate within the top 5% of similar accounts offered at major banks.
 Unfortunately, this pledge only takes into account the largest banks, which offer some of the lowest money market rates.
-Compared to online-only banks, EverBank's 0.71% APY after the first year is below average, making it potentially more efficient to close out the account once the promotional rate expires.
+Compared to online-only banks, EverBank's 1.01% APY after the first year is only slightly above average.
+It may be more efficient to seek other high yield options once the promotional rate expires.

 Summary of Best High-Yield Savings Accounts